Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Abstract

 \section{Abstract}

-Roboticists frequently turn to Imitation learning (IL) for data efficient policy learning.
-Many IL methods, canonicalized by the seminal work on Dataset Aggregation (DAgger), combat distributional shift issues with older Behavior Cloning (BC) methods by introducing oracle experts.
-Unfortunately, access to oracle experts is often unrealistic in practice; data frequently comes from manual offline methods such as lead-through or teleoperation.
-We present a data-efficient imitation learning technique called Collocation for Demonstration Encoding (CoDE) that operates on only a fixed set of trajectory demonstrations by modeling learning as empirical risk minimization.
-We circumvent problematic back-propagation through time problems by introducing an auxiliary trajectory network taking inspiration from collocation techniques in optimal control.
-Our method generalizes well and is much more data efficient than standard BC methods.
-We present experiments on a 7-degree-of-freedom (DoF) robotic manipulator learning behavior shaping policies for efficient tabletop operation.
+Imitation learning (IL) is a frequently used approach for data-efficient policy learning.
+Many IL methods, such as Dataset Aggregation (DAgger), combat challenges like distributional shift by interacting with oracular experts.
+Unfortunately, assuming access to oracular experts is often unrealistic in practice; data used in IL frequently comes from offline processes such as lead-through or teleoperation.
+In this paper, we present a novel imitation learning technique called Collocation for Demonstration Encoding (CoDE) that operates on only a fixed set of trajectory demonstrations.
+We circumvent challenges with methods like back-propagation-through-time by introducing an auxiliary trajectory network, which takes inspiration from collocation techniques in optimal control.
+Our method generalizes well and more accurately reproduces the demonstrated behavior with fewer guiding trajectories when compared to standard behavioral cloning methods.
+We present simulation results on a 7-degree-of-freedom (DoF) robotic manipulator that learns to exhibit lifting, target-reaching, and obstacle avoidance behaviors.